unknown321/wampy/USAGE.md

 - Playlist is never full.
 Default player keeps up to 15 songs in memory, some of those have already been played, reducing playlist size further
 - Some elements may look slightly off (if you look hard enough) due to upscaling (800/275 = 2.90909...).
+- Skin transparency is not pixel perfect (irrational upscaling ratio).
 - There might be small delay between clicking button and getting response (noticeable on shuffle button)

 Improvements (compared to Winamp v2.95):